scepman/scepman-docs/docs/nac-configuration/nac-configuration.md

 # NAC Configuration

-We recommend using our RADIUS-as-a-Service as Network Access Controller (NAC), but SCEPman certificates generally work with all NACs that support standard 802.1x certificate-based authentication.
+We recommend using our RADIUS-as-a-Service as Network Access Controller (NAC), as it allows a one-click configuration.
+SCEPman certificates generally work with all NACs that support standard 802.1x certificate-based authentication, though.

 This article describes notable characteristics for some of the most common NACs.